kyma-project/kyma/docs/api-gateway-v2/02-01-api-gateway.md

 ### Accessing secured resources with an OAuth2 token

 The developer sends a request to access a secured resource with an OAuth2 access token issued for a registered client.
 The request is proxied by the Oathkeeper proxy.
 The proxy identifies the token as an OAuth2 access token and sends it to the registered Token Introspection endpoint in the Hydra OAuth2 server.
-The OAuth2 server validates the token and returns the outcome validation to Oathkeeper.
+The OAuth2 server validates the token and returns the outcome of the validation to Oathkeeper.
 If the validation is successful, Oathkeeper checks the token against the Access Rules that exist for the resource and authorizes the request.
 Upon successful authorization, the request is forwarded to the resource.

 ### Accessing secured resources with a JWT token